Show Entry Tips & Event Information

 • Breeder/Handler (6 mos. and up, handled by breeder)

-• Champion (for dogs who have earned UKC CH title, only licensed class is Total Dog)
+• Champion (for dogs who have earned UKC CH title)

 A dog standing on top of a red crate.